-If you, as a parent, member, age group leader, have the slightest suspicion about any of the children you see at nippers, then you are encouraged to speak to one of our Club Reporting Officers.
+If you, as a parent, member, age group manager, have the slightest suspicion about any of the children you see at nippers, then you are encouraged to speak to one of our Child Safe Officers.

 - Sally Mainsbridge